 A space guard can prevent a child from fitting into the space with the outer door shut.
 Many of the companies that have issued voluntary recalls for their products are providing homeowners with free space guards to prevent any further injuries from happening.

 If you or a family member was injured in an in-home elevator in the DC Metro area, you have the right to file a personal injury claim.
 The Washington, DC injury attorneys at Regan Zambri Long can help.
 We have achieved multi-million dollar settlements and verdicts for those who were injured by defective products.
-Don’t delay, contact our DC product liability law firm today to schedule a free consultation.
+Don’t delay, contact our DC personal injury lawyer firm today to schedule a free consultation.